 Basking Shark

-The basking shark is a very large shark, second only to the whale shark, making it the second largest fish on the planet.
+The basking shark is the second biggest fish on the planet.
 The shark is the only living member of the Cetorhinidae family.
-They are solitary animals, spending most of their time alone unless they are congregating around a particularly large patch of zooplankton.
+They are solitary animals, spending most of their time alone unless congregating around a particularly large patch of zooplankton.

 The shark’s name comes from its habit of swimming to the surface of the ocean and basking in the sun’s heat.

 The shark is incredibly large, reaching lengths of twenty-six feet (still considerably smaller than the whale shark).
 Much larger than the great white shark, which grows to between 15-16 ft or 5.6-4.9 meters.
-The basking shark is usually grey-brown in color with mottled skin and notches all over its body.
+It is usually grey-brown with mottled skin and notches all over its body.
 It also has a distinctive large mouth that sets it apart from other sharks.
-It has evolved to make it a better filter feeder.
-As noted below, it is one of the only sharks that feed this way (quite different from the great white shark).

 Diet